 8. Automated Workflows

 Workflows automate processes to organize tasks and bring efficiency to teams.
 Although you can manually tag emails and assign conversations in Help Scout, you can also automate those actions based on specific conditions.
-These workflows are like supercharged filters or rules within an inbox.
+These workflows are like supercharged filters or rules.

 For example, you can create a workflow so that the email with the subject line “refund” can get tagged as “payments,” moved to a specific “payments” folder, and assigned to the support person who manages payment issues.